 This facility is for adult inmates.

-The Etowah County Detention Center (ICE) is a County - medium detention center located at 827 Forrest Ave in Gadsden, AL. This county jail is operated locally by the Etowah County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Etowah County Detention Center (ICE) is a medium-security detention center located at 827 Forrest Ave in Gadsden, AL. This county jail is operated locally by the Etowah County Sheriff's Office and holds inmates awaiting trial or sentencing.
 Most of the sentenced inmates are here for less than two years.
-Etowah County accepts inmates from surrounding towns, municipalities and the Gadsden Police Department who do not have their own long-term lock-up.
+Etowah County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Gadsden Police Department who do not have their own long-term lock-up.

 Trustees are inmates who work in the jail as cooks, as orderlies for the staff, in the laundry or in the commissary.
 The trustees are paid a very small amount for their time and some jail gives the trustees a few days off their sentence in exchange for their work.